OnTheRocks/WeatherSearch/README.md

 # WeatherSearch
 This is an app that searches for the current weather as well as a 5 day forecast using the OpenWeatherMap API.

+Photo by Andrew Neel from Pexels
+Photo by Ralph W. lambrecht from Pexels

 ## About

 - The user will enter a city and click the search button.
 The app will return current